 In recent years, the coastal resort of Kamari has developed a lively beach-bar scene which has grown into big business for the south-east of the island.
 At the top of the chain lies Dom, the biggest club in town.
 Here you'll find a mix of dance-inducing tunes – and, if you're feeling daring, the cage on stage is open to anyone and everyone.
 Brace yourself for a non-stop party until breakfast.

-Voted one of the 10 best open-air cinemas in the world, the small theatre just outside Kamari is one of the most relaxing places you'll ever watch a movie.
-Kick back in your deckchair in this garden-like atmosphere with a cocktail from the delightful bar in your hand, while the stars twinkle above.
+Voted one of the 10 best open-air cinemas in the world, the small theatre just outside Kamari is one of the most relaxing places you'll ever watch a movie and is sure to become the highlight of your Greek island holiday.
+Kick back in your deckchair in this garden-like atmosphere with a cocktail in hand, while the stars twinkle above.
 Movies are presented in English with Greek subtitles.

-The famed sunset town of Oia in the north of the island is far from being Santorini's centre of nightlife.
+The famed sunset town of Oia in the north of the island is far from being the centre of nightlife on Santorini holidays.
 Hasapiko is, however, an exception.
 A former butcher's shop, the venue has been transformed into a trendy, relaxed, lively bar.
 Expect lots of diverse music, live musicians and strong cocktails.

 Koo club is one of Thira's oldest, largest and most popular venues.
 The youthful and lively club is spread out over two storeys with both indoor and outdoor areas and a selection of impressive bars.
 Chill out under the stars on the outside terrace, look down on the throbbing dance floor, or cut loose as the DJ spins techno and mainstream hits until the early hours.